-On August 3, 2021, we closed our IPO of 7,400,000 shares of our common stock at a public offering price of \$17.00 per share.
-The gross proceeds from the IPO were \$125.8 million and the net proceeds were approximately \$113.4 million, after deducting underwriting discounts and commissions and other offering expenses payable by us.
-On August 17, 2021, we issued and sold 900,976 shares of our common stock pursuant to the partial exercise of the underwriters' option to purchase additional shares, at a public offering price of \$17.00 per share, for aggregate gross proceeds of \$15.3 million.
-We received appropriately \$14.2 million in net proceeds after deducting underwriting discounts and commissions.
+In August 2021, we completed our IPO pursuant to which we issued and sold 8,300,976 shares of our common stock, including 900,976 shares pursuant to the partial exercise of the underwriters' option to purchase additional shares, at a public offering price of \$17.00 per share, for aggregate gross proceeds of \$141.1 million.
+We received approximately \$128.1 million in net proceeds after deducting underwriting discounts and commissions and other offering expenses payable by us.